Vladimir Putin Ignores Massive Pro-Democracy Demonstrations In Moscow To Ride Motorcycles With ‘Night Wolves’

-Even as thousands gathered in Moscow to protest the Kremlin’s crackdown on free elections in Russia’ capital city, news programs on Russian state-sponsored television on Saturday led broadcasts not with the massive pro-Democracy demonstrations, but with Russian President Vladimir Putin riding a motorized tricycle with a notorious Crimean biker gang, according to a EuroNews report.
+Even as thousands gathered in Moscow to protest the Kremlin’s crackdown on free elections in Russia’s capital city, news programs on Russian state-sponsored television on Saturday chose not to lead broadcasts with the massive pro-Democracy demonstrations.
+Instead, they led with Russian President Vladimir Putin riding a motorized tricycle with a notorious Crimean biker gang, according to a EuroNews report.

-The club, known as the Night Wolves, have formed a close relationship with the Kremlin and openly supported Russia’s 20-14 annexation of Crimea from Ukraine.
+The club, known as the Night Wolves, has formed a close relationship with the Kremlin and openly supported Russia’s 20-14 annexation of Crimea from Ukraine.
 Called “Putin’s Hell’s Angels,” the Night Wolves supported Russian troops in Crimea, according to The Telegraph, and are believed to receive funding from the Russian government, even though they “claim to reject all laws, written and unwritten, and all political or religious movements,” The Telegraph reported.

-Putin saluted the bikers during his Saturday visit near the Crimean city of Sevastopol, as quoted by Sky News, saying, “I am very happy that such manly and cool lads set an example for the young people in our country and show them how one should treat Russia.”
+Putin saluted the bikers during his Saturday visit near the Crimean city of Sevastopol.
+Sky News quoted him.

+“I am very happy that such manly and cool lads set an example for the young people in our country and show them how one should treat Russia.”

 At the same time, about 50,000 protesters gathered in Moscow — and dozens were arrested by police — to protest the Kremlin’s ban on opposition party candidates from running in this year’s Moscow city council elections, according to the AFP news agency.